modelrailroader/phpmyfaq-template-gymmel/README.md

 The major changes of this template from version to version of phpMyFAQ are described in the [Changelog](/CHANGELOG.md).

+We would like to thank Thorsten Rinne and his team for creating, developing, updating and caring for @phpMyFAQ.

 LICENSE: Mozilla Public License 2.0

 Copyright: 2024 © Jan Harms/Gymnasium Melle